 Note: The Review is proposing changes to the current remediation processes.
-The intention is to strengthen and clarify the processes, including emphasising the focus on early identification, feedback and support. process.
+The intention is to strengthen and clarify the processes, including emphasising the focus on early identification, feedback and support.
+Performance can be impacted by a range of factors including individual skills, wellbeing and the work environment.
+All of these factors must be assessed and addressed to optimise performance.
+Longitudinal program and performance issues will be managed by the prevocational doctor, director of training and term supervisor(s).

-- Term assessment processes - Observed practice (e.g. re-occurring through EPAs or team feedback) - Early discussions are important to ensure appropriate support and feedback is provided.
+- Observed practice (e.g. re-occurring through EPAs or team feedback) - Early discussions are important to ensure appropriate support and feedback is provided.